-* The standard Renault exhausts will by now have been replaced on most cars, A new exhaust is £800-900 from Renault hence the reason a large number of members' cars have had custom stainless steel exhausts for around £350.
+* The standard Renault exhausts will by now have been replaced on most cars, New exhausts from Renault are no longer available hence the reason a large number of members' cars have had custom stainless steel exhausts for around £400.

 * Check the interior door panels, the seat belt buckle if not fully retracted will trap between the seat and the door causing lots of indentations.

-* Rubberised paint on various parts of the interior trim is easily scratched and paint to repair is only available in black so beige parts, in particular the door grab handles which are most prone to damage will need painting with an alternative.
+* Rubberised paint on various parts of the interior trim can become sticky to the touch and is easily scratched.
+Rubberised paint to repair is available from Plastidip but many owners have resorted to using more conventional paints, in particular the door grab handles are most prone to damage.

 * Silver aluminium dash treatments on the 3ltr Privilege models is easily damaged particularly on the door grab handles.
 Replacements are no longer available.
 The painted plastic Dynamique trim withstands knocks much better.